LionKimbro/lions_internet_office/2021/users/lion/entries/2021-09-08_update-communications-mechanisms.md

 And then on the other hand again, you could just trigger a total reload, either by a direct command within the program, or creating a file that simply says, "the entirety of the project was changed."
 (Addressing the root node.)

+## <a name="watchexec">Addendum #1: WatchExec</a>

+Ciprian points out that there is a tool called [watchexec](https://github.com/watchexec/watchexec) that can perform file monitoring, and then run a program when it detects a change.

+Just glancing through the watchexec documentation, I see that it could be easily adapted to produce the unique change files.

+This would mean that all changes would be picked up, and this would mean that changing programs would not have to write notifications.

+Interesting!

+## <a name="changelog">Addendum #2: Fuller ChangeLog<a>

+> "It is a good idea to also catch change notifications somehow. ...
+On the other hand, how about renaming the `notifications` folder to something like `changelog`, let it be permanent, and structure it with fields similar to what is needed by an RSS feed (author like you've proposed, path, title, perhaps a diff); (the process ID is not much worth;) now one can easily create an RSS feed from this without other inputs." -- Ciprian

+This is also an interesting idea.
+Rather than just sending the path to the changed file, supply a whole lot of information.

+I can imagine sending the following information, immediately:
+* the path to the file that was changed
+* a logical identifier for the data that was changed (perhaps a node#, or something)
+* when the change was made
+* the type of change that was made (create, delete, update)
+* information on how to undo the change
+* information on the process that made the change
+    * the PID for the process
+	* how to communicate back to the process that made the change
+	* the kind of process that it is
+	* human readable information about the process, for presentation
+	* the active human agent behind the process